delphidabbler/vilib/Docs/UserGuide.md

 end;
 ~~~

-Every call to one of the methods exposed by the library can be wrapped in a call to _Check_.
+Every call to one of the methods that return _HRESULT_ can be wrapped in a call to _Check_.
 For example, the _GetTranslationCount_ method can be called like this:

 ~~~pascal
 var